Fast Company Is Hiring A Social Media Producer

 Have an eye for business and technology content?
-We’re looking for a social media producer who will help shape the social media presence of Fast Company.
-A background in journalism is a requirement.
-The producers and interns will work closely with the FastCompany.com news team in our Manhattan office.
+We’re looking for a social media producer who will help shape Fast Company‘s social media presence across our many active accounts.
+A background in journalism is a requirement for the job.
+The producer will work closely with the FastCompany.com news team in our Manhattan office.

 Duties:

-- Manage multiple social media accounts—such as Facebook, Twitter, Google+, LinkedIn, Pinterest, Tumblr, and Snapchat—on a daily basis;
+- Manage multiple social media accounts–Facebook, Twitter, Google+, LinkedIn–on a daily basis;

 - Interact and engage with Fast Company‘s audience and followers;